epfl-ada/ada-2023-project-datasquad2023/Readme.md

+# A recipe for a successful tech-review channel

+## Datastory
-## The recipe for a successful tech-review channel
+Uncover the secret to creating the perfect recipe for a successful tech-review channel on YouTube!
+Follow the link to our datastory and discover the ingredients for success: [Datastory](https://jakhongir0103.github.io/datastory/)

 ## Abstract